A brief, imagined visit from the deep, dark, and productive

 I give you birth, and wealth, and water.
 I give you plants and animals, and form the tissues of your history and sustenance.
 I am your outer and inner landscape, inside out and outside in, holding all.
 I am many more things, truly much more than you will ever need.
 Your bodies are just rearranged me.
 I am you

-Acknowledgements : My Teacher Aslan Sattler for inspiration and helping with voice in so many ways; Andy Moldenke at Oregon State for the bug poop insight; and my wife Kerima for astue and insightful reframing and editing.
+Acknowledgements : My Teacher Aslan Sattler for inspiration and helping with voice in so many ways; and Andy Moldenke at Oregon State for the bug poop insight.